VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 </details>

 ### Header File
 Unlike the medium level dropper (NTAPIs), we no longer ask ntdll.dll for the function definition of the native APIs we are using.
 But we still want to use the native functions, so we need to define or implement the structure for all four native functions in a header file.
 In this case the header file is called syscalls.h and must also be included in the main code.
 All the structures are already implemented in the direct syscall dropper POC.
-If you want to check them manually, you should be able to find them in the Microsoft documentation, e.g. for [NtWriteVirtualMemory](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntallocatevirtualmemory)
+If you want to check them manually, you should be able to find them in the Microsoft documentation, e.g. for [NtWriteVirtualMemory](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntallocatevirtualmemory).

 ### Assembly Instructions
-In the case of the direct syscall dropper, we also need to implement the necessary code for the syscall stub of all four native functions into the syscalls.asm file in our assembly.
-As mentioned above, instead of using a tool to create the assembly instructions, we will manually implement the necessary code into the syscalls.asm file from our direct syscall POC for the best learning experience.
-The code needed to implement the syscall stub in the syscalls.asm file looks like this and can be used as a template to add the syscall stub for the other three missing native APIs ```NtWriteVirtualMemory```, ```NtCreateThreadEx``` and ``NtWaitForSingleObject```.
+Furthermore, we do not want to ask ntdll.dll for the syscall stub of the native functions we use, instead we want to manually implement the necessary assembly code into the assembly itself.
+As mentioned above, instead of using a tool to create the assembly instructions, we will manually implement the necessary code in our direct syscall POC for the best learning experience.
+To do this, you will find a file called ``syscalls.asm`` in the direct syscall dropper POC which contains part of the assembly code.
+The code needed to implement the syscall stub in the syscalls.asm file looks like this and can be used as a template to add the syscall stub for the other three missing native APIs ``NtWriteVirtualMemory``, ``NtCreateThreadEx``` and ``NtWaitForSingleObject``.
+It is one of your tasks to complete the missing assembly code.

 <details>
 <summary>Code</summary>